dexterdev/Molecular_Dynamics/README.md

 # Molecular_Dynamics
-NAMD simulation setup for a an example setup of polypeptide
+NAMD simulation setup for a an example setup of polypeptide (12 residue poly-alanine)

+All atom molecular dynamics of Poly-ALA